Darkglass Electronics Aggressively Distorting Advanced Machine Distortion & Compression Pedal

 Output 5: XLR DI (mono)

-Both Mac and PC send system audio to outputs 1 and 2 by default, so you can always use ADAM’s stereo output of choice without having to set up any extra routing.
-The level of these outputs is controlled by the small volume potentiometer at the top of ADAM.
-The other outputs have no volume control on ADAM.
+Both Mac and PC send system audio to outputs 1 and 2 by default, so you can always use Aggressively Distorting Advanced Machine’s stereo output of choice without having to set up any extra routing.
+The level of these outputs is controlled by the small volume potentiometer at the top of Aggressively Distorting Advanced Machine.
+The other outputs have no volume control on Aggressively Distorting Advanced Machine.

 Input 1: Processed signal (unprocessed signal if bypassed)